 The Bloomfield Recreation Department is committed to ensuring that every resident has the opportunity to participate in our recreational programs.
 We offer full inclusion programs, shadow councilors when needed or a direct one to one councilor.
 If your child has special needs and would like to participate in any one of our programs please call the office at 973-743-9074 or our Special Needs Director John Balz at 973-725-4485.
 A phone interview or in person interview will be set up to discuss the needs of your child.
-Collectively we will create a game plan specifically for your child to give the highest chance of success!
+Collectively we will create a plan specifically geared to your child for the best chance of success!

 C.A.R.E Station / Project FAST

-Community After-Care Experience is a program that runs from the beginning of the school year till the end of the school year.
-It follows the school calendar – when schools are closed the program is closed.
-The program provides academic support (homework), snack time and recreational opportunities that may include physical and occupational therapy (program based on an evaluation of our population by the therapists who will then design a program for our students), karate and yoga – all dependent on budgetary constraints.
+Community After-Care Recreation Experience is a program that runs in conjunction with the traditional school year, starting in September and concluding in June.
+The program provides academic support (homework), snack time and recreational opportunities that may include physical and occupational therapy (program based on an evaluation of our population by the therapists who will then design a program for our students), karate and yoga.
 It is held at Carteret elementary school from 3:30 pm until 6:00 pm.
-Since we follow the school calendar the cost varies monthly depending on the number of days the program meets.
+Monthly costs are determined by the number of days in service based on the school calendar.

-This program is for adults 18 and older and is a community outreach program.
-It also follows the school calendar and distributes its own calendar of activities on a monthly basis.
-Activities include night at the races, movie night, dinner, theatrical plays and bowling to name a few – all activities encourages life skills.
+This community outreach program is geared for adults 18 and older and provides an opportunity for these adults to interact and socialize within their community.
+This program runs in conjunction with the traditional school year, starting in September and concluding in June and published a monthly calendar of events.
+Past activities included a night at the races, movie night, dinner, theatrical plays and bowling to name a few – all activities encourages life skills.
 There is a $50 registration fee plus the cost of each activity.
 It meets Friday nights from approximately 6:30 pm until 8:30 pm dependent on the activity.
 Transportation is not provided.

 Friday Night Canteen

-Station II is our summer camp for children with special needs in grades pre-k through 7.
-We encourage an inclusionary setting whenever possible however there is a self-contained component as well.
+Station II is a summer camp for children with special needs in grades Pre-k through 7th.
+We encourage an inclusionary setting whenever possible however there is a self-contained component when needed.
 The program runs for 6 weeks in the summer and includes such activities as sports and physical education, game room, special events, assemblies, optional field trips (extra fee required) and themed celebrations.